IAB402 IT Consulting and Leadership

 Assessment: Mini Proposal

-Mini Proposal - as a consulting team, produce a brief proposal in response to a client request.
+Working as a consulting team, you will prepare a concise professional proposal in response to a client request, outlining the problem context, proposed approach, and value proposition.

 This assignment is eligible for the 48-hour late submission period and assignment extensions.